SafetyMap

 Staying in les Corts: common questions

-les Corts currently has a travel score of 86/100 in Barcelona, which makes it one of the stronger options for travelers.
+les Corts has a safety score of 88/100 in Barcelona.
+That makes it one of the stronger safety options.